adamforprovo/campaign-website/src/content/issues.md

 Many streets in Provo’s older neighborhoods are 45 to 50 feet wide.
 That's as wide as four freeway lanes.
 When our streets look like highways, people drive like they're on one.

-**We can make our streets safer with simple, proven tools.** Curb extensions, painted crosswalks, roundabouts, and narrower lanes all help calm traffic.
-Solutions like these have been time-tested in cities across the country.
+**We can improve street safety with simple tools.** Curb extensions, painted crosswalks, roundabouts, and narrower lanes are all proven ways to help calm traffic.

-Improving safety doesn't have to be expensive.
-We can try these ideas out affordably using paint, bollards, and other low-cost materials.
+These solutions don't have to be expensive.
+We can try them out affordably using paint, bollards, and other low-cost materials.
 If they work, we can make them permanent.

 ## Parks, Trails, and the Outdoors